tnonas/python-juniper-mist-devices-stats/README.md

 ## Requirements

 - Authentication credentials, either _username and password_ or _token_ having rights to list sites in an organization and get devices statistics from each site in an org
-  - Note: 2FA/MFA authentication for username and password is not supported
+  - **Note**: 2FA/MFA authentication for username and password is not supported
 - _Organization UUID_

 ## Usage